Biodynamic Craniosacral Therapy (BCST)

 Biodynamic Craniosacral Therapy is a gentle, profound, deeply restorative hands-on treatment for the whole body.
 It uses non-invasive techniques to help heal trauma and dysfunction in the central nervous system.

-Biodynamic Craniosacral Therapy comes from the Osteopathic medicine tradition.
+Biodynamic Craniosacral Therapy (BCST) comes from the Osteopathic medicine tradition.
 The craniosacral system includes the bones, nerves, and connective tissues that make up and house the central nervous system: the skull, the spine, the dura mater protective tissue, the brain, and the spinal cord.
 Injury, stress, or trauma can create disruptions in these central tissues causing pain, dysfunction, and sensory, motor or neurological disabilities.
-Biodynamic Craniosacral Therapy is a gentle, non-invasive technique that addresses these restrictions, inviting the body to relax on a deep level, release old patterns of dysfunction, and bring back balance and health.
+BCST is a gentle, non-invasive technique that addresses these restrictions, inviting the body to relax on a deep level, release old patterns of dysfunction, and bring back balance and health.

 The BCST Session

 The client is fully clothed, and the touch is generally light and still.
 A BCST session is focused on assisting the nervous system to come back into balance while addressing anatomical and physiological issues, fluid dynamics, and energetic forces in the body.
 The interaction of these dimensions is of essence, and equal emphasis is given to each of them.
 In addition, BCST emphasizes that health is inherent in the body: the heart of the therapeutic processes is how to return the body to a greater relationship to this inherent health.